Fall is baking season! Celebrate with these fall cookie recipes that feature some of fall’s best flavors.

 Logically, I know that caramel is something to be enjoyed all year long, but I seem to crave it even more in the fall and winter.
 These Salty Cashew Caramel Cookies satisfy that caramel craving in a big way.
 Plus, there are cashews (which are so underrepresented in baking) and a sprinkle of coarse salt.
 In a word, they are fantastic!

 Cinnamon Pecan Puffs were one of the cookies I would make with my mother around the holidays.
 I start craving them at the first signs of fall when I want all things pecan and cinnamon.
 These little cookies are a simple variation of a meringue cookie, and they are 100% fantastic.

 These Butterscotch Oatmeal Sandwich Cookies have so many good things going for them.
 Soft, chewy oatmeal cookies are an always welcome treat.
 Homemade butterscotch frosting is the absolute best.
 And sandwich cookies are a great excuse to eat two cookies instead of one.
 That all adds up to winning.

 I can’t resist sharing another Snickerdoodles recipe in this collection.
 Cookie Butter Snickerdoodles are made with sweet, spiced cookie butter in addition to the usual cinnamon for a fall spiced cookie that’s a crowd-pleaser.
 They’re so very soft and full of amazing flavor.

-I must confess that whittling this list down to these twelve cookies was a tall order.
+I must confess that whittling this list down to these fourteen cookies was a tall order.
 This is my favorite time of year to bake, and cookies are my favorite thing to bake.
 So, it took all I had not to inundate you with dozens of cookie recipes.
 If you should still want more cookie inspiration, be sure to visit the Recipe Index.